wp-plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.2.1 =
+* Fix: Fixed a minor JavaScript error which occurs if a Facebook post doesn't contain any text

 = 2.2 =
 * New: Added a text area to the Support tab which contains all of the plugin settings and site info for easier troubleshooting
 * New: You can now set the number of Facebook posts to '0' if you just want to show the Facebook Like box widget and no posts